 Back

-cursouls: ambient awareness for your AI agents
+cursouls: a pixel cafe for your AI agents

 I run Cafe Cursor events as a Cursor ambassador.
 Developers gather at a real cafe, drink coffee, and talk about how they’re building with Cursor.
 There’s something about the format that works.
 People share screens, trade prompts, debug each other’s agent workflows.
 The cafe is the context.